-To beat a heroin dependence, addicts must face the toughest challenge of addiction: admitting that they have a problem.
-Denying an addiction can quickly lead to overdosing, and maybe even death.
+To beat heroin dependence, addicts must face the toughest challenge of addiction: admitting that they have a problem.
+Denying an addiction can quickly lead to overdosing, which can cause health problems and even death.
 If you or a loved one has a problem with heroin abuse, there are common signs of heroin dependence that can be recognized.
 If any of the following warning signs of heroin abuse sound like you, then you may want to consider treatment:

 The Raleigh House was created to be different from your typical heroin drug rehab center.
-Our facility has a welcoming environment that influences our clients to stay longer, which leads to successful results.
+Our heroin rehab treatment center in Denver, Colorado has a welcoming environment that influences our clients to stay longer, leading to successful results.
 According to the NIDA, “generally, for residential or outpatient treatment, participation for less than 90 days is of limited or no effectiveness”.
-We make comfort a priority by giving our clients a place to get healthy in a home-like setting.
+We make comfort a priority by giving our clients a place to get healthy in a home-like setting during their drug rehabilitation.

 Experiencing ongoing effects or symptoms of heroin abuse is normal for recovering addicts.
 The anticipation of withdrawal is oftentimes worse than the actual symptoms and The Raleigh House team is here to alleviate that.